geekpete/py-coinspot-api/README.md

 ========

 The config.yml.sample needs to be copied to config.yml and your unique api key and secret values need to be inserted.
+Extra options like debug and logging file name can only be configured using the yaml file.

     api: